 5. We then begin to profess ourselves to be wise thus becoming fools (Romans 1:22)

-Having departed from God's will (i.e., His word that also includes His standards)(2) we are no longer criterion based in our self judgments but are rather norm referenced.
+Having departed from God's will (i.e., His word that also includes His standards)(2), we are no longer criterion based on our self-judgments but are rather norm-referenced.
 That is, we compare ourselves with ourselves and with others leading to an inaccurate and foolish self-assessment (2 Corinthians 10:12).

 7. God then gives us over to uncleanness through the desires of our own darkened spiritual hearts (Romans 1:24-32).

 God is very patience and protective of us not desiring that any of His children be lost (2 Peter 3:9).
-Nevertheless, there comes a point when we have asked to learn the hard way (i.e., by not wanting God's will in our lives) long enough that God says then your will be done; however, judgment is coming!
-What follows is a descent into all forms of depravity with some so confused with who they are that they become lesbians and homosexuals (Romans 1:26,27).
+Nevertheless, there comes the point when we have asked to learn the hard way (i.e., by not wanting God's will in our lives) long enough that God says then your will be done; however, judgment is coming!
+What follows is a descent into all forms of depravity with some so confused with who they are that they embrace same-sex attraction (1), gender change, etc. (Romans 1:26,27).
 They continue to become less and less like God and more and more like animals as they live to break all of the Ten Commandments (Romans 1:28-32).

 Furthermore, these that have followed this descent to Hell are so blinded they do not see they are like cattle being fattened for the day of slaughter by Satan the god of this world (Ephesians 2:1-3.
 1 John 5:19.
 John 12:31).
 Resultantly, they fight vehemently to maintain their right to the very sin that is destroying and dooming them to the same future fate as their god Satan.
 That fate is Hell and then the Lake of Fire forever!
 (Matthew 25:41.
 Revelations 20:10.
 John 16:7-11)